golanlevin/60-212/2026/syllabus/README.md

 There will be 10 sets of assignments this semester (the final project has 3 phased subsets).
 Each assignment set has a clearly defined checklist of subtasks, intended to help you develop discipline in creating and documenting your work.
 Your grade for these projects is based on your fulfillment of these checklists.
 An assignment set is considered **forgone** if, one week after its deadline, it remains unsubmitted or is less than 25% completed.

 <!-- KW -->
 Late submission should not be a loophole for evading the scrutiny of critique.
-Each assignment set generally has one or two "main" projects which are discussed in critique; for main projects that are submitted after their critique has occurred:
+Each assignment set generally has one or two "main" projects which are discussed in critique.
+Regarding main projects that are submitted after their critique has occurred:

 * 😓 First main project submitted after crit: no impact whatsoever.
 * 🤕 Second main project submitted after crit: lose one letter from the project's grade.